JayDaley/XML-to-JSON-in-XSLT/README.md

 <h3>Element names</h3>

-The choice here is between element names becoming keys or element names becoming the value of a well known key (like "e").
+The choice here is between element names becoming keys, or element names becoming the value of a well known key (like "e").
 Here is an example of an element and the two representations:

 ```xml
 <myelement>...</myelement>